entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

 Note: When I examined other modules, and even the DLL loaded "normally," the ``ProcessStaticImport`` member was marked as `false`, so I kept it as `false` in this case.

-To fix this in the PEB, we have the following code:
+To fix this in the PEB, we have the following example code:

 ```c
     PLDR_DATA_TABLE_ENTRY Data   = { 0 };